China property giant Country Garden warns of up to $7.6bn loss

 - Published

-Country Garden, which is one of China's biggest property developers, has warned that it could see a loss for the first six months of the year of up to $7.6bn (£6bn).
+Country Garden, which is one of China's biggest property developers, has warned that it could see a loss of up to $7.6bn (£6bn) for the first six months of the year.

-The announcement is the latest signal of the major issues faced by the world's second largest economy.
+The announcement is the latest sign of the major issues faced by the world's second largest economy.

 This week official figures showed China had slipped into deflation for the first time in more than two years.